serenagrl/terraform/README.md

-Terraform templates to create a somewhat realistic EKS environment for testing/learning.
+Terraform templates to create a somewhat realistic environment for testing/learning.

-AKS version is still under development.
+Available for Amazon EKS and Microsoft AKS cloud environments.

 All these are work in progress.
 Use with caution.